Amarillo Slim: Author

-In 1973, Preston and Bill G. Cox wrote Play Poker to Win which was published by Grosset and Dunlap.
+In 1973, Preston and Bill G. Cox wrote Play Poker to Win, which was published by Grosset and Dunlap.
 A revised edition of the book was published by HarperCollins in 2005 entitled Amarillo Slim's Play Poker to Win.

 In May 2003, Preston published his autobiography Amarillo Slim in a World Full of Fat People, where he wrote of playing poker with Larry Flynt, Lyndon Johnson, and Richard Nixon among others.
 In addition to his poker exploits, Preston wrote about his exploits in proposition betting.

-In April 2007, Preston created a website and released an E-Book called All In: An E-guide To No Limit Texas Hold'em.
+In April 2007, Preston created a website and released an E-book called All In: An E-guide To No Limit Texas Hold'em.
 The book was written by Preston along with Joe Brent Riley.

 Personal life

-Thomas Austin Preston Jr. was born on December 31, 1928, in Johnson, Arkansas, but when he was an infant his parents moved to Turkey, Texas.
+Thomas Austin Preston Jr. was born on December 31, 1928, in Johnson, Arkansas.
+When he was an infant his parents moved to Turkey, Texas.
 After they divorced, his mother returned to Johnson, while his father moved to Amarillo.
 Slim is quoted as saying: "It's a good thing he did, because Amarillo Slim sounds a heck of a lot better than Turkey Tom or Arkansas Austin."
 Preston was divorced, had three children, and lived in Amarillo, Texas.

+Beyond being known as a great poker player, Preston was also known for playing pool, dominoes, and proposition betting.
+Notably, Slim had beaten Willie Nelson and Larry King at dominoes.

 In August 2003, Preston was indicted in Randall County, Texas, on charges of indecency with a 12-year-old grandchild.
 The charges were reduced to misdemeanor assault in a plea bargain, and on February 10, 2004, Preston pleaded "no contest" to the reduced charges "to protect his family".
 Preston received a $4,000 fine, two years probation, and was "ordered to undergo counseling".
 In a 2009 interview, he stated that he was innocent of any wrongdoing, but chose to take the plea bargain in order to spare his family from a court trial.

 Early on the morning of October 4, 2006, Preston was the victim of an attempted armed robbery.
 The armed robber fired three bullets into Preston's car as he sped away.
 Preston was not injured.